ChaceN89/music-player/README.md

 ## Description

 The Music Player is a simple yet elegant online music player built using Vue.js and Tailwind CSS.
 It offers a responsive design with theme selection, allowing users to switch between light and dark modes.
+The application displays and loads songs, providing an engaging user experience.

 ## Features

 - **Responsive Design:** Adapts to different screen sizes for optimal viewing.
 - **Theme Selection:** Toggle between light and dark themes.
 - **Music Playback:** Play, pause, and navigate through songs.
+- **Song Display:** Display and load songs for playback.

 ## Technologies Used